WE HAVE MOVED - Renovations Planned

 Pay in Advance is Now Available

 To reduce money handling and the congestion before games, we ask that you pay in advance.
 In the past, many of our friends have bought those little “Free Play” cards that were used in exchange for payment at game time.
 We are going one step further.
 You will be able to buy your entries on-line, and we will give you a baker’s dozen (13) when you buy 12.
 When you buy an entry online, be it one or the bargain (13 for 12) you will receive a receipt via text or email.
 The cost for the baker’s dozen will be $144, a single entry will cost $12.
 Our popular 199er/299er special price will be extended to all games restricted to less than 300 master points.
-You will be able to buy entries for these special games at a rate of $96 for 13 entries or $8 each.
+You will be able to buy entries for these special games at a rate of $96 for 13 entries.
 Buy Now